netbrain/zwift/docs/advanced/nixos.md

     image = "docker.io/netbrain/zwift";
     # The zwift game version to run
     version = "1.67.0";
-    # Container tool to run zwift (e.g., "podman" or "docker")
+    # Container tool to run zwift ("podman", "docker", or "fhs" for native Wine)
     containerTool = "podman";
     # If true, do not pull the image (use locally cached image)
     dontPull = false;